Sophia Minnaert

 Sophia Minnaert (born July 23, 1987) is an American journalist and the broadcast and digital features content director for the Milwaukee Brewers.

 Fox Sports Wisconsin

 In 2012, Minnaert was hired by Fox Sports Wisconsin (FSW) to work in their social media department.
 Starting in 2013, she began as an on-air sideline reporter for FSW.
 During her time at the network, she worked both Brewers and Milwaukee Bucks telecasts.
 However, following her hire by the Brewers in June 2018, Minnaert's role with the Bucks ended.

 Accolades

 She won an Emmy in 2013 for the documentary Baseball in the Dominican Republic.

 Personal life

 Minnaert is from Madison.
-In 2009, she graduated from Marquette University, where she studied Spanish and journalism.
+In 2009, she graduated from Marquette University, where she studied Spanish and journalism, with the latter regularly seen in interviews with the Spanish-speaking players of the Brewers where she translates responses to her questions without the assistance of a player's translator.
 Her mother is from Costa Rica and her father, Al Minnaert, is a well-known former Madison Edgewood High School football coach.